deathworlders/online/content/book/deathworlders/chapter-14-hornets-nest.md

 “Not that I don’t appreciate the input and assistance of a single-digit.”
 Seventy-two said, speaking with as much tartness as he could muster “but I was under the impression that this is *my* operation.”

 “Oh, it is.
 As far as the Numbers know, the operation on this planet is still being overseen by Seventy-Two.
-I am here... unofficially.”
+I am here...unofficially.”

 “*Unofficially?!*” Seventy-Two spat the word.